ajkluber/model_builder/docs/things_to_do.rst

        basis functions.

     3. Determine a quick way to evaluate the energies of contacts.
+2. Define the potential energy as the sum of "interaction strengths" multiplied by corresponding "interaction potentials".
+Then the list of non-redundant interaction strengths are the "model parameters".
+   Want to generalize parameter fitting to act on model parameters.

-2. Decide on design that allows for multiple chains in the topology.
+3. Decide on design that allows for multiple chains in the topology.